reenas/VR101/audio.md

 ![](.gitbook/assets/31.jpg)

-You can have all kinds of audio in a scene, background music, environmental sounds\( bird chirps, river flowing etc\), button clicks etc. Audio is very important for Virtual Reality.
+You can have all kinds of audio in a scene, background music, environmental sounds \(bird chirps, river flowing etc\), button clicks etc. Audio is very important for Virtual Reality.
 You need to have audio feedback for every interaction, everything in a scene.

 {% hint style="warning" %}
-Got Struck???
+Got Stuck???
 Post your Query in this [Facebook Group](https://www.facebook.com/groups/soi.vr/)
 {% endhint %}

 {% hint style="info" %}